Zekromaegis/Railway-Reservation-System/readme.md

 7. Run "python manage.py migrate".
 8. Run "Database\setup2.sql" on your MySQL Workbench / Command Prompt.
 9. Import "Database\tables\\*" to their respective Tables in your database. ( https://www.mysqltutorial.org/import-csv-file-mysql-table/ ).
+10. Do One of the Following,
+    1. Run "Database\setup3.sql" to create example Train Status' for today and next 10 days.
+(Better as an example.
+Allows you to book tickets for today and next 10 days only.
+To book more tickets, setup an event as per "Database\setup4.sql" or manually call t_status_creator in your MySQL Workbench / Command Prompt.)
+    2. Run "Database\setup4.sql" to create example Train Status' for today and an event to add new status daily.
-10. Run "python manage.py createsuperuser".
+11. Run "python manage.py createsuperuser".
-11. Run "python manage.py runserver".
+12. Run "python manage.py runserver".
-12. The Django server should start on localhost.
+13. The Django server should start on localhost.
 Open the localhost in a Web Browser.
-The site is located on {server}/railways/
+The site is located on {server address}/railways/